Skip to Content

 3. Click Submit to provision IAM roles for the selected OUs.

 CloudQuery creates member roles in each account within the selected organizational units.
-The provisioning status is displayed in the wizard.
+The wizard displays provisioning status.

-For Single account mode, this step is skipped — IAM roles are provisioned automatically after the stack deploys.
+For Single account mode, the wizard skips this step — IAM roles are provisioned automatically after the stack deploys.

 Step 5: Select services and configure